Enver Hoxha: Religion

 The Party focused on atheist education in schools.
-This tactic was effective, primarily as a result of the high birthrate policy which was encouraged after the war.
+This tactic was effective, primarily as a result of the high birthrate policy, which was encouraged after the war.
 During periods which are considered "holy periods" by religious people, such as Lent and Ramadan, many foods and non-water beverages were distributed in schools and factories, and religious people who refused to eat those foods and drink those beverages when they were offered to them during their "fasting times" were denounced.

-Starting on 6 February 1967, the Party began to promote secularism in place of Abrahamic religions.
-Hoxha, who had launched a "Cultural and Ideological Revolution" after being partially inspired by China's Cultural Revolution, encouraged communist students and workers to use more forceful tactics in order to discourage people from continuing their religious practices, but the use of violence was initially condemned.
+Starting on 6 February 1967, the party began to promote secularism in place of Abrahamic religions.
+Hoxha, who had launched a Cultural and Ideological Revolution after being partially inspired by China's Cultural Revolution, encouraged Communist students and workers to use more forceful tactics in order to discourage people from continuing their religious practices; the use of violence was initially condemned.

 According to Hoxha, the surge in anti-theist activities began with the youth.
 The result of this "spontaneous, unprovoked movement" was the demolition or conversion of all 2,169 churches and mosques in Albania.
 State atheism became official policy, and Albania was declared the world's first atheist state.
 Town and city names which echoed Abrahamic religious themes were abandoned for neutral secular ones, as well as personal names.
 By 1968, Hoxha stated in a speech in that "Religion is a fuel kindling fires of all evils".
 During this period religiously based names were also made illegal.
 The Dictionary of People's Names, published in 1982, contained 3,000 approved, secular names.
 In 1992, Monsignor Dias, the Papal Nuncio for Albania appointed by Pope John Paul II, said that of the three hundred Catholic priests present in Albania prior to the Communists coming to power, only thirty were still active.
-The promotion of religion was banned and all clerics were labeled reactionaries and outlawed.
+The promotion of religion was banned, and all clerics were labeled reactionaries and outlawed.
 Those religious figures who refused to embrace the principles of Marxism–Leninism were either arrested or carried on their activities in hiding.